rmccrear/codex-lv3-may-2025/week3/project-guide-show-me.md

 ---

+## 📋 Before You Start

+**Complete the Activity Guide first!** Work through Steps 1-4 of the Activity Guide to:
+- Play the model game
+- Plan your variables and functions
+- Map out your game logic
+- Understand the project requirements

+This planning will help you build your game more efficiently!

+---

 ## What You'll Do

 Create a new React project using Vite and set up all the necessary files to get started.